-If you have read the pages explaining the Duo – Enhanced or Basic – format files then the summary of the fields or columns the Single File Format CSV files contain will be familiar.
+If you have read the pages explaining the Duo – Enhanced – format files then the summary of the fields or columns the Single File Format CSV files contain will be familiar.
 The following notes are split into two sections with accompanying screenshot for each one.
-If there are any questions that you may have then please ask away by using this Contact Us link and I will endeavor to answer any direct questions.
+If there are any questions that you may have then please ask away by using this Contact Us link and I will endeavour to answer any direct questions.

 We detail the following field or columns as shown in the image above.